makgabri/C01_Project/README.md

 All that is required for running the project is the appropriate Java version for your machine.
 All dependencies will be installed via Maven given that a internet connection is available.

 1. Clone the project to your local machine
-2. Open the project in your preferred IDE and run it with one of the following command line options:
+2. Open the project in your preferred IDE and run it as you would any Java project.
-	* -2 to clear all the tables from the database
-	* -1 to initialize the database so that the project is ready to be used
-	* No command line argument for regular use.
-This will show the GUI for the application.
-    * There are also options in the GUI for wiping/initializing the database
+3. A GUI will pop up allowing you to use the application.
+You can also clear and initialize the database through the GUI

 ## Progress
 Our team is currently in design and preparation phase of the third sprint.